mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 * (Only if _Prevent Data Deletion_ is not enabled) Delete files from that environment's prefix (directory).
 Files from other apps (in other prefixes/directories) will not be affected.
 * Delete that environment's IAM user.
-* Delete that environment's policy.
-* Delete that environment's Kubernetes database credentials secret.
+* Delete that environment's Kubernetes blob file storage credentials secret.

 **Configuring this plan**